-Problem is, there are millions of options to choose from.
+The problem is, there are millions of options to choose from

 Truth is every human imagines a particular lifestyle for ourselves.

 We see ourselves in a particular way.
-Sure, we’re attracted to particular styles and cuts but there are thousands or more possible shoe brands to choose from.
+Sure, we’re attracted to specific styles and cuts, but there are thousands or more possible shoe brands to pick.

 Human nature makes it so that we resonate with the stories behind the brands that we feel represent us.

-Their ad campaigns, the magazines the ads appear in, and even how they’re merchandised in the stores they’re in.
+Their ad campaigns, the magazines their ads appear in, and even how they’re styled attracts us.

-Here are three questions to ask on your journey to finding your niche:
+Here are three more questions to ask on your journey to finding your most viable niche:

 - Who do you think your niche is?
 Male or Female.
 What do they want to accomplish?

-- What age range are they in?
+- What’s their age range?
 Can you help them accomplish something of value to them?
 What is it specifically?

-The beautiful thing about being an entrepreneur is your business will continue to change and you’ll learn to adapt to those changes.how-to-identify-your-niche how-to-identify-your-nicheLearning how to identify your niche isn’t enough to make your online marketing and selling work best for you.
+The beautiful thing about being a new online entrepreneur or new blogger is your business will continue to change, and you’ll learn to adapt to those changes.

-If your niche is too broad you’ll always work too hard, and your message won’t be specialized enough.
+If your niche is too broad, you’ll always work too hard, and your messages won’t be specific enough.

-Drop me a note in the comment and let’s talk about it.
+Drop me a note in the comment and let’s talk about niche marketing.